ServiceNow (Flow Designer) v2

 - Enable MID Server: If you’re using a MID server, select the checkbox and type the name of the MID server.
 If not, leave it unchecked.

 - Debug Mode: You can enable debug mode by selecting the checkbox under Monitoring Options.
-If the checkbox is selected, more details will be logged in the Logs section to help identify the cause of potential issues.
+If the checkbox is selected, more details will be logged in the Logs page under the app menu to help identify the cause of potential issues.

 Click Save to save your changes.